flinguenheld/ocrp10/README.md

 ****
 ### Description
 The project purpose is to discover Django REST framework thanks to the development of a backend application.
 This application is an issue tracking system and needs an API.
 The latter allows to:
 - Create accounts and login
 - Create projects
 - Associate users to projects
 - Create issues for a project (associated with users)
 - Create comments for these issues

-All actions are secure according to the [documentation](#documentation).
+All endpoints are secure according to the [documentation](#documentation).

 ****
 ### Installation